How to prepare for the SATs at home

-Primary school SATs can be a controversial subject but no matter what you think of them your year 2 and year 6 children will be sitting them for the foreseeable future.
+Primary school SATs can be controversial subject but no matte what you think of them your year 2 and year 6 children will be sitting them for the foreseeable future.

-As parents our role is to support them in this process, so they enter their assessments feeling confident, capable and relaxed.
+As parents our role is to support them in the process, so they enter their assessments feeling confident, capable and relaxed.